 Parameter Description Range of Values Mod Target?
 Loop Mode Controls whether the WAV file plays in a loop, and the direction of the loop.
 When looping is enabled, if you have the Launch Mode set to Trigger, looping will happen for the duration of the Release phase of the note.
 If you have the Launch Mode set to Gate, looping plays through the gate pulse and the release time.
 If you have the Launch Mode set to Toggle, looping starts to play when the initial pulse is received and continues until the terminating toggle pulse is received.
 If Loop Mode is Bidirect, and Rev is ON, playback will start from the end of the sample, and then loop as described, but starting with the Loop End to Loop Start pass.
+The amount of overlap used in the cross fade at the loop points.
+The cross fade is accomplished by overlapping part of the WAV file from before the loop start point.
+This number represents how long the overlap content should be.
+If this is set to 100%, it will use an overlap that is the same length as the loop.
+If it is 10%, it will use an overlap that is 10% of the length of the loop.
+In order to truly loop 100%, the length of the WAV file before the loop point must be as long as the loop length.
+Otherwise, the cross fade will max out at a lower number.
+Loop fade does not work with Reverse looping.
 None: Plays once from the value assigned to the Start parameter through the value assigned to the Length parameter.
 Forward: Plays from the value assigned to the Start parameter through the value assigned to the Loop End Parameter, then jumps back to the value of the Loop Start parameter.
 Play continues to loop between Loop Start and Loop End for the duration of the note.
-Bidirect: Works similarly to forward, but loop playback proceeds from Loop Start to Loop Start.
+Bidirect: Works similarly to forward, but loop playback proceeds from Loop Start to Loop End then backwards to Loop Start.
 It then repeats the looping back and forth.
-No
+0 to 100% No Reverse When Reverse is ON, the WAV file will play in reverse.
+ON, OFF No Start Point where playback will begin when playing forward or ends when playing in reverse.
+Expressed as a sample number.
+0 to number of samples in the file Yes Length When Loop Mode is None, how long the sample will play past the value of the Start parameter.
+Expressed in samples.
+0 to number of samples in the file Yes